Professor-Codephreak/prompt.prompt/README.md

-# BDI Agent with Real Tools
+# BDI Agent

-This project implements a BDI (Belief-Desire-Intention) agent architecture that uses real tools to interact with the environment.
+This project implements a BDI (Belief-Desire-Intention) agent architecture.
 The agent can perform web searches, take notes, and use AI models for text generation.

 ## Project Structure